 Follow up with your healthcare provider as directed:

-You may need more tests, and your healthcare provider may refer you to a specialist.
-Write down your questions so you remember to ask them.
+You may need more tests.
+Your healthcare provider may also refer you to a specialist.
+Write down your questions so you remember to ask them during your visits.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Good nutrition can help manage fatigue.

 - Limit caffeine and alcohol.
 These can make it difficult to fall or stay asleep.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.
 Ask our healthcare provider how much caffeine is safe for you.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung damage and increase fatigue.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.